maximdanilchenko/aiochclient/README.md

 ## Speed

-Using of `uvloop`, `cChardet` and `aiodns` libraries are recommended for sake of speed.
+Using of `uvloop` and installing with `aiochclient[speedups]` is highly recommended for sake of speed.

 As for the last version of `aiochclient` its speed using one task (without gather or parallel clients and so on) is about
 **180k-220k rows/sec** on SELECT and about
 **50k-80k rows/sec** on INSERT queries
-depending on its environment and clickhouse settings.
+depending on its environment and ClickHouse settings.

 ------

-Please ⭐️ this repository if this project helped you!
+Please star️ this repository if this project helped you!